google/pepper.js/README.rst

     make TOOLCHAIN=pnacl CONFIG=Debug
     make TOOLCHAIN=pnacl CONFIG=Release

-When you run emscripten for the first time, it will build a few dependencies in the background and the compilation may appear to hang.
+When you run Emscripten for the first time, it will build a few dependencies in the background and the compilation may appear to hang.
 Emscripten will also create a create a configuration file named ``~/.emscripten``.
 You may need to edit this file if it fails to guess the correct paths, or you want to use a version other than the one it guessed.

-There is a known issue where Emscripten will print the following warning when using the pepper_30 PNaCl toolchain:
+There is a known issue where Emscripten will print the following warning when using the pepper_30 Portable Native Client (PNaCl) toolchain:

 ::